Purging Apostasy from a Town

 The Lord's people must not tolerate communal idolatry or profit from it; covenant mercy is found through truthful judgment, clean hands, and renewed obedience before Him.

-13 certain wicked fellows have gone out from among you and have drawn away the inhabitants of their city, saying, “Let’s go and serve other gods,” which you have not known,
+13 that wicked men have arisen from among you and have led the people of their city astray, saying, “Let us go and serve other gods” (which you have not known),

-14 then you shall inquire, investigate, and ask diligently.
-Behold, if it is true, and the thing certain, that such abomination was done among you,
+14 then you must inquire, investigate, and interrogate thoroughly.
+And if it is established with certainty that this abomination has been committed among you,

 The LORD's people must not tolerate communal idolatry or profit from it; covenant mercy is found through truthful judgment, clean hands, and renewed obedience before Him.